Nonsteroidal anti-inflammatory drug: Immune response

+Interactions

 NSAIDs reduce kidney blood flow and thereby decrease the efficacy of diuretics, and inhibit the elimination of lithium and methotrexate.

 NSAIDs cause decreased ability to form blood clots, which can increase the risk of bleeding when combined with other drugs that also decrease blood clotting, such as warfarin.

 NSAIDs may aggravate hypertension (high blood pressure) and thereby antagonize the effect of antihypertensives, such as ACE inhibitors.

-NSAIDs may interfere and reduce effectiveness of SSRI antidepressants.
-NSAIDs, when used in combination with SSRIs, increases the risk of adverse gastrointestinal effects.
-NSAIDs, when used in combination with SSRIs, increases the risk of internal bleeding and brain hemorrhages.
+NSAIDs may interfere and reduce effectiveness of SSRI antidepressants through inhibiting TNFα and IFNγ, both of which are cytokine derivatives.
+NSAIDs, when used in combination with SSRIs, increase the risk of adverse gastrointestinal effects.
+NSAIDs, when used in combination with SSRIs, increase the risk of internal bleeding and brain hemorrhages.

-Various widely used nonsteroidal anti-inflammatory drugs (NSAIDs) enhance endocannabinoid signaling by blocking the anandamide-degrading membrane enzyme fatty acid amide hydrolase (FAAH).
+Various widely used NSAIDs enhance endocannabinoid signaling by blocking the anandamide-degrading membrane enzyme fatty acid amide hydrolase (FAAH).

 NSAIDs may reduce the effectiveness of antibiotics.
-Tests on cultured bacteria found that antibiotic effectiveness was reduced by 18-30% on average compared to tests which did not include NSAIDs.
+An in-vitro study on cultured bacteria found that adding NSAIDs to antibiotics reduced their effectiveness by around 20%.